eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 </gc-start>
 ```

-As expected, at the start of this increment, the eden region is full. ???
-MB (897581056 B) of the total ???
-MB (2147483648 B) heap is available as free memory.
+As expected, at the start of this increment, the eden region is full.
+856 MB (897581056 B) of the total 2048 MB (2147483648 B) *eden* space is available as free memory.
+856MB (897,581,056 B) of the total 4096MB (4294,967,296 B) heap is available as free memory.

 The status of the remembered set, a metastructure specific to openJ9 JVM generational garbage collectors, is reported by the `<remembered-set>` element.
-The remembered set metastructure keeps track of any object references that cross different regions.
+The *remembered set* metastructure keeps track of any object references that cross different regions.
 Each region corresponds to a single remembered set.
 The partial gc cycle uses and prunes the remembered sets.

-At the start of the partial gc cycle, the remembered set is using 93% of its available memory capacity, with ???
-MB (160705664 B) available.
-The `regionsoverflowed` value records the number of regions that have exceeded the remembered set capacity.
+At the start of the partial gc cycle, the *remembered set* is using 93% of its available memory capacity, with 153.26 MB (160705664 B) available.
+The `regionsoverflowed` value records the number of regions that have exceeded the non-heap memory allocation reserved for the *remembered set*.
 The partial GC cycle cannot reclaim memory from these overflow regions.
-The partial GC cycle also cannot reclaim memory from any regions whose remembered set is being rebuilt by an increment of a global mark cycle that is in progress.
+The partial GC cycle also cannot reclaim memory from any regions whose *remembered set* is being rebuilt by an increment of a global mark cycle that is in progress.

 The following element, `<allocation-stats>`, records information about the state of application threads before the start of the current cycle.
 For this example, the thread `Group1.Backend.CompositeBackend{Tier1}.7` was the largest consumer of memory.